babyo77/babyo77/README.md

 - Anything that pushes me to learn more and code better

 #### 📫 How to Reach Me:
 Let's get in touch and make something awesome together.
-You can connect with me [here](https://tanmayo7.vercel.app).
+You can connect with me through my [website](https://tanmayo7.vercel.app) or directly via email at devisantoah504@gmail.com.

 ---